khalidNC/django_project_vidjan/README.md

                           class Genre(models.Model):

             '''
-            i.
-This means, in django has this package django.db this package has all the functionalities around working with database.
-This package has a module called models and this module has a class called Model.
-This class has lot of functionalities that is storing a model object in a database or retriving model object, filter them and so on.
+            Django has this package django.db that has all the functionalities around working with database and has a module called models and this module has a class called Model.

-            ii.
-So by inheriting the genre class from the base model class in django, the genre class also inherites all the functionalities, whcih means we do not really have to write any code to store genre objects in a database.
-Django will automatically take care of that.
-So think of the concept of genre what attributes should a genre have?
+            So by inheriting the genre class from the base model class in django, the genre class also inherites all the functionalities, which means we do not really have to write any code to store genre objects in a database.

-            iii.
             The genre is movie's label or name of the type/category.
-Like, is it a action movie, or comedy or what.
 So define a class attribute called name.

-            iv.
             And set it to an instance of a field class in django.
 So in the models module, we have a bunch of field classes like, CharField to represent a database field that can contain textual data, we also have IntegerField, FloatField, BooleanField and so on.
-So we have set this to an instance of the CharField class.
+So we have set this to an instance of the CharField class. and pass keyword=argument max_length, let's set this to 255 characters.

-            v.
-And here in the class we should pass keyword=argument. max_length, let's set this to 255 characters.
-With this we can ensure that no genre can have a name larger than 255 characters.
-            And this one way to prevent security hacks in our application.
-So hacker can not create a genre with 2 billion characters long.
-So we enforce a limit here.
             '''
                   Codes:
                         from django.db import models